Denver Arson Criminal Attorney

 Fourth-degree arson is defined as a crime under C.R.S.
 18-4-105.
 The definition of the crime is a person who knowingly or recklessly starts or maintains a fire or causes an explosion on his own property or that of another, and by so doing places another in danger of death or serious bodily injury or places any building or occupied structure of another in danger of damage.

 Fourth-degree arson is then broken down into classes based upon damage and potential damage.
 For instance, if a person is endangered then the charge is a Class 4 felony.
-If only property is endangered and the value of that property is $100 or more, then the charge is a Class 2 misdemeanor.
-Finally, the arson charge would result in a Class 3 misdemeanor if only property is endangered and the value of the property is less than $100.
+If only property is endangered and the value of that property is between $300 – $1,999, then the charge is a misdemeanor.
+Finally, the arson charge would result in a petty offense if only property is endangered and the value of the property is less than $300.

 It does not take a lot of imagination to realize that any fire in a forest area could damage thousands of dollars of property and homes and risk life.
 Firefighters are routinely killed in America trying to put out fires.
 You will notice from the definition above that it is not necessary for you to be a bad person or trying to hurt someone or something in order to be charged with a felony.
 So, be extremely careful when camping or starting a fire to burn brush or unwanted growth.
 This law is unforgiving.